 Kea has failed to close the named hook library for the stated reason.
 Although this is an error, this should not affect the running system other than as a loss of resources.
-If this error persists, you should restart Kea the list of hooks has been reset
+If this error persists, you should restart Kea.